JfromNWMS/ml_regression_jordan/README.md

 ### Author:  [JfromNWMS](https://github.com/JfromNWMS)

 ## Overview
-This project uses UCI Red Wine Quality dataset.
-We will preprocess the data and train Gradient Boosting and AdaBoost classifier ensemble models using features based on physicochemical tests to predict the wine quality rating given by wine tasters.
-Then, comparisons of the models are given to each other and the models obtained from other team members.
+This project uses the Kaggle Medical Cost Personal dataset, insurance.csv.
+We preprocess the data, perform EDA, and fit various linear regression models to predict insurance charges received by individuals.
+Then, we give comparisons of the models to each other and declare a best fit model.

 This project is a guided notebook assignment that demonstrates how to:
 - Load and explore a dataset.